 While the salmon is roasting, you can stir together the simple caper sauce and prepare side dishes of your choice.

-The orange salmon topped with the easy yogurt sauce recipe makes a lovely combination both in flavor a texture.
+This salmon with yogurt sauce makes a lovely combination both in flavor a texture.
 It looks and eats fancy.

 But don’t save this easy salmon recipe for weekends.
 This is quick enough for a weekday dinner.
 After all, even hectic days deserve balanced healthy delicious meals just as much as slower paced weekend dinners.